-Social-Emotional Learning (SEL) is very important at AISD.
-SEL helps students understand their emotions, care for others, have good relationships and manage stress.
+Social-Emotional Learning (SEL) and Cultural Proficiency and Inclusiveness (CP&I) are integral to students' academic success.
+SEL helps students understand their emotions, care for others, have good relationships, and manage stress.
 It teaches students how to face challenges and make good choices.

-It is up to everyone at AISD to create a good culture and build SEL skills.
-If a student is not behaving well, school staff are there to help them learn how to do better and, if needed, talk to the student's parents.
+It is up to everyone at AISD to create safe and inclusive environments and support student well-being.
+If a student is not behaving well, school staff are there to identify the student's needs and provide support, which may include talking to the student's parents.

-If a student is having a hard time or is not behaving well, there are many ways school staff can help.
-Some things can be done in the moment and some things can be taught ahead of time.
-A Child Study Team is one way to help.
-Other examples are teaching the student how to:
+If a student is having a difficult time, there are many ways school staff can help.
+Some things can be done at the moment and some things can be taught ahead of time.
+A Child

+Study Team is one way to help.
+Other examples are working on skills to support students in being able to: